zixiangcodes/react-assessment/README.md

 # Reflection
 There's a lot of things that I'd wish I'd done better before doing the code.
 Its a good learning experience.
 Some of the things I have to plan better are:
+- Understand what js files interacted with which.
 - Website design
 - Reading documentation of packages before using them.
+- Asked people for help earlier if I was stuck or dealt with unfamiliar syntax.

 # Screenshots